ndy-s/ndy-s/README.md

 ### Ndy-S

-A coder on a mission who continuously learns, adapts, and improves one line of code at a time.
+A guy who continuously learns, adapts, and improves one line of code at a time.